 Naomi received Master of Music and Artist Diploma degrees with Paula Page at Rice University’s Shepherd School of Music, where she also had the honor of performing Alberto Ginastera's Harp Concerto.
 Naomi trained under Douglas Rioth and Ann Hobson Pilot at the San Francisco and New England Conservatories, and is a former pupil of Joan Raeburn Holland, Alice Giles, Karen Gottlieb, and the late Alice Chalifoux.
 In addition to her conservatory studies, she greatly credits much of her musical and personal development to her time spent at the Interlochen Arts Academy.
-Naomi currently teaches private students at her home studio and in the Fort Bend ISD, and is a co-founder, with harpist Stephanie Gustafson, of the Houston Youth Harp Ensemble, currently in its inaugural season 2018-19.
+Naomi currently teaches private students at her home studio and in the Fort Bend ISD, and is a co-founder and -director, with harpist Stephanie Gustafson, of the Houston Youth Harp Ensemble.

 While maintaining an active musical schedule, Naomi is an enthusiast of the culinary arts and holds certification in Pâtisserie and Baking from the California Culinary Academy.
 She grew up in the Shenandoah Valley and spends her spare time hiking, knitting, and swing dancing.